cockroachdb/docs/v23.1/show-jobs.md

 By default, only the `root` user can execute `SHOW JOBS`.

-For changefeeds, users with the [`CHANGEFEED`](create-changefeed.html#required-privileges) privilege can view a job that they created.
+For changefeeds, users with the [`CHANGEFEED`](create-changefeed.html#required-privileges) privilege on a set of tables can view changefeed jobs running on those tables.

 ## Synopsis